by Freddy Tran Nager, Founder of Atomic Tango + Guy Who Will Miss Shopping In Stores; modified illustration from Weird Tales magazine 1941…

 Kaitlyn: 2.OMG… But… but doesn’t that mean Rapacious Retail will go bankrupt?

 Bob: So what?
-We’ll just blame the Internet and ecommerce, like all the other retailers are doing.
-Then we’ll buy a bunch of Facebook “likes” to make the brand look popular and sell the whole thing to a foreign millionaire who wants to move to L.A.
+We’ll just blame the Internet and ecommerce, like all the other retailers do.
+Then we’ll buy a bunch of Instagram “likes” to make the brand look popular and sell the whole thing to a foreign millionaire who wants to move to L.A.
 Once that goes through, we senior execs and the original investors make even more money.

 Bob leaves while humming KC and the Sunshine Band.
 Kaitlyn pulls out her phone and dials.

 Kaitlyn: Hi, admissions office?
-I was wondering, is it too late to apply to dental school?
+Is it too late to apply to dental school?